Lausbert/Exermote/README.md

 ************************************************************************************************
-NEW: Architekkt: Swift Dependecy Graph Visualizer for your iOS or macOS Codebase.
+NEW: Architekkt - Swift Dependecy Graph Visualizer for your iOS or macOS Codebase.
 Check it out on <a href="https://architekkt.io">Architekkt.io</a>
 ************************************************************************************************

 Check out my <a href="http://lausbert.com">blog post</a>.